 - How do we disseminate the findings from the thematic multi-agency audits?

-A full report of the findings from each thematic multi-agency audit is presented to the Quality and Performance Sub-group.
+A full report of the findings from each thematic multi-agency audit is presented to the Learning, Quality and Improvement Sub-group.
 The reports focuses on what is working well, what are we worried about and what needs to happen next.
 These are translated into action and the action plans are monitored by the Quality and Performance Sub-group.

 An A4 learning brief is also produced which includes a summary of the findings and some good practice tips for practitioners.